Maximal Inequalities and Some Applications: L evy-type Processes

 \begin{theorem} Let $(X_t)_{t \geq 0}$ be a L\'evy-type process with symbol $q(x,\xi)$.
 Assume that $x \mapsto q(x,\xi)$ is continuous for any $\xi \in \rd$.
 There is an absolute constant $C>0$ such that

 for any $x \in \rd$ and $r>0$. \end{theorem}

 \begin{remark} The symbol $q$ is continuous with respect to the $x$-variable if, and only if, the pseudo-differential operator $A$ with symbol $q$ satisfies $Af \in C(\rd)$ for any $f \in C_c^{\infty}(\rd)$.
-There is also a characterization in terms of the triplets $(b(x),Q(x),\nu(x,dy))$, see \cite[Thm.~B.1]{kunze21}.
-If $(X_t)_{t \geq 0}$ is a Feller process and the domain of the (strong) infinitesimal generator contains $C_c^{\infty}(\rd)$, then $x \mapsto q(x,\xi)$ is continuous if, and only if, $x\mapsto q(x,0)$ is continuous; if we have a conservative Feller process, then this is always satisfied since $q(x,0)=0$, cf.\ \cite[Thm.~4.4]{rs-cons} or \cite[Thm.~2.30]{matters3}. \end{remark}
+There is also a characterization in terms of the triplets $(b(x),Q(x),\nu(x,dy))$, see K\"{u}hn \& Kunze~\cite[Thm.~B.1]{kunze21}.
+If $(X_t)_{t \geq 0}$ is a Feller process and the domain of the (strong) infinitesimal generator contains $C_c^{\infty}(\rd)$, then $x \mapsto q(x,\xi)$ is continuous if, and only if, $x\mapsto q(x,0)$ is continuous; if we have a conservative Feller process, then this is always satisfied since $q(x,0)=0$, cf.\ Schilling~\cite[Thm.~4.4]{rs-cons} or B\"{o}ttcher \emph{et al.}~\cite[Thm.~2.30]{matters3}. \end{remark}

 \begin{proof}[Proof of Theorem~\ref{fel-9}] Let $u$ be the function from the proof of Theorem~\ref{fel-5}.
 From \eqref{fel-eq17} with $\sigma \equiv t$, we see that

 Since $X_s \in \cball{r}{x}$ for all $s<t \wedge \tau_r^x$, there is a constant $C=C(r,x)$ such that